-looking at your expenses today and estimating how they will change over time and, specifically, during two other time periods: the day you retire 10 years from now and over the approximate 30year span of your retirement.
-In doing so, Avoid getting stuck on the details and giving up because you don't have exact records of your spending.
+Avoid getting stuck on the details and giving up because you don't have exact records of your spending.

 If you don't know the exact amount you pay for car insurance, for example, use a guesstimate until you can look it up.
 You can always come back with more accurate numbers.

-Don't include things like college tuition
+Don't include one-time costs like college tuition.

-"You will have a chance to look at spending patterns and decide how they could change over time." that are one-time costs.
 If monthly bills for one item vary, like your heating bill, get a year's worth, add them up, and divide that total by 12 for an average monthly expense.
-If you get a bill four times a year, add up a year's worth and divide by 12 for an average monthly cost.
+If you get a bill four times a year, add up a year's orth and divide by 12 for an average monthly worth and divide by 12 for an average monthly cost.
 Remember to include your spouse's expenses if you're married and the expenses of anyone financially dependent on you.